 Our research is connected to the literature on ESG/CSR and political leanings.
-Most related to us is recent work by Kwon et al. (2023), who find that green innovation does not necessarily lead to green lobbying, and who study the relationship between green innovation, environmental incidents, and ESG ratings.
-Their measure of green lobbying is similar to ours, as they also use contributions to the Republican or Democratic Party to identify green and brown lobbying.
-However, we are complementary in our approaches to measuring lobbying.
+Most related to us is recent work by Kwon et al. (2023), who study corporate environmental lobbying.
+They examine how this lobbying interacts with firms' green innovation, current business operations and market power, and they investigate how it relates to firms' environmental incidents and ESG ratings.
+We complement their approach to measuring lobbying and examining its effects.
 For example, while they focus on contributions by lobbyists to identify the political stance, we consider also executives.
 Further, we identify only climate lobbying, while they instead focus on broader environmental lobbying.
 In terms of content, Kwon et al. (2023) provide a detailed examination of the green innovation-lobbying nexus, while we consider (also) other lobbying motives and examine financial market effects.
-In the broader ESG/CSR context, Di Giuli and Kostovetsky (2014), Eichholtz et al. (2009), and Gupta et al. (2016) show that Democratic-leaning corporate stakeholders are more inclined towards CSR practices.8 Fich and Xu (2023) demonstrate that "involuntarily" green firms increase political donations to traditionalist politicians, affecting stock returns.
+In the broader ESG/CSR context, Di Giuli and Kostovetsky (2014), Eichholtz et al. (2009), and Gupta et al. (2016) show that Democratic-leaning corporate stakeholders are more inclined towards CSR practices.
+Fich and Xu (2023) demonstrate that "involuntarily" green firms increase political donations to traditionalist politicians, affecting stock returns.